 The forest through the trees, Guy 2012 (vertical camera movement)

 Another creative idea is to combine two images of the same scene.
 One completely blurred and one without blur.
-With the help of masks in photoshop, you reveal a sharp tree, branch, shrub or flower.
+With the help of masks in Photoshop, you reveal a sharp tree, branch, shrub or flower.

 Panning

 Panning (moving the camera horizontally) with moving objects or animals sometimes gives exciting images.
-At the same time, the background will blur, and there is some sharpness in the object or animal you followed.
+At the same time, the background will blur, and there is some sharpness in the object or animal you follow.
 If you want the lines or stripes to be straight, do this on a tripod.
 If you do it handhold, it can add a natural swing.

-Morning grey, Guy 2013 (handheld horizontal camera movement, panning)
+Morning Grey, Guy 2013 (handheld horizontal camera movement, panning)

 Handheld blur